Onshore wind farm

 Demand for electricity is increasing in Egypt due to population growth.
 The country aims to meet the increasing demand by diversifying its power generation facilities to renewable energy sources to avoid dependence on oil and gas.

-Egypt intends to generate 12% (6.8GW) of electricity from wind sources by 2022, 5.8% from hydro resources, and 2.2% from solar resources.
-The Gulf of Suez has wind speeds of 10.5m/s on average, making it suitable for windfarms.
+Egypt intended to generate 12% (6.8GW) of electricity from wind sources by 2022, 5.8% from hydro resources and 2.2% from solar resources.
+The Gulf of Suez has wind speeds of 10.5m/s (34.44ft/s) on average, making it suitable for wind farms.

 The Government of Egypt provided a 7,845km² (84,442.8ft²) area to NREA in the Gulf of Suez region and Nile Banks for the development of wind energy projects.
 Egypt had about 1,375MW of wind power plants in operation as of September 2021, while 1,340MW of new wind farms were in the development or construction phases.